Carlos-o-Grande/Debug-setup-vscode-quick/README.md

 <br />

 ### Are you using a Makefile?
-Should as simple as adding somewhere below `all` rule this code:
+To compile with debug options add somewhere below `all` rule
 ```
 debug: CFLAGS += -g3
 debug: re
 ```

 <br />
 That's it.
 Done.
 For new projects just copy the .vscode folder and it's contents and do some editing.